richardjtelford/lice-at-the-limit/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This repository contains code to reproduce Telford et qui (2024) "Lice at the limits: impact of regulatory limits on salmon lice counts in aquaculture facilities".
+This repository contains code to reproduce Telford (2024) "Lice at the limits: circumvention of regulatory limits on salmon lice counts in aquaculture facilities"

 To reproduce the manuscript, install R 4.4.2 and RStudio.
 Then clone the repo, and open the `lice-at-the-limit.Rproj` file using RStudio.
 This will open the project.